ahmedihab22/Terraform-deployment/README.md

 ![Terraform Deployment](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*cHEsVNAzQvoXPy4VrExKJA.gif)

-This repository contains Terraform code to deploy infrastructure on AWS using a backend of an S3 bucket.
+This repository contains Terraform code to deploy infrastructure on AWS using a backend of an S3 bucket and dynmodb for state locking.
 All resources are organized into modules, and all configuration arguments are defined as variables for ease of use and adaptability.

 ## Overview